-While many of these resources are geared toward ESL teachers, you may also find them helpful if you are teaching another subject and happen to have a non-native English speaker in your class.
+While many of these resources are geared toward ESL/EFL teachers (English as a Second Language or English as a Foreign Language, respectively), you may also find them helpful if you are teaching another subject and happen to have a non-native English speaker in your class.

 - Dave’s ESL Café provides resources for ESL students and teachers including idioms, slang, quotes, a job center, and discussion forums.
 Use the site to plan lessons or search for TESL jobs.